Philote-MDO/Philote-MDO/doc/intro.md

 decentralized computing (or commercial ones that do, do not offer robust gradient-based capablilities).

-Being decentralized requires some means of communication between the main framework and the individual analysis disciplines.
+Being decentralized requires a means of communication between the main framework and the individual analysis disciplines.
 Moreover, the individual disciplines may use a plethora of programming languages, some of which may not easily wrap into Python, as required by both CSDL and OpenMDAO.
 Therefore,